Approximate Circular Pattern Matching: Introduction

 The complexities of our algorithms for the decision versions of $k$-Mismatch and $k$-Edit CPM match, up to $\log^{\cO(1)}k$ factors, the complexities of some of the fastest known algorithms for pattern matching with up to $k$ mismatches~\cite{DBLP:conf/stoc/ChanGKKP20,DBLP:conf/focs/Charalampopoulos20,DBLP:conf/soda/CliffordFPSS16,DBLP:conf/icalp/GawrychowskiU18} and edits~\cite{DBLP:journals/jal/LandauV89}, respectively.

-In~\cite{DBLP:journals/siamcomp/LandauMS98}, an algorithm for an easier problem of computing, given two strings $U$ and $V$ each of length at most $n$, the rotation of $U$ with the minimum edit distance to $V$ is given.
+In~\cite{DBLP:journals/siamcomp/LandauMS98}, an algorithm for the simpler problem of computing, given two strings $U$ and $V$ each of length at most $n$, the rotation of $U$ with the minimum edit distance to $V$ is given.
 The algorithm works in $\Oh(ne)$ time, where $e$ is the minimum edit distance achieved.

+\paragraph*{Applications of \allkep} Let us consider the $k$-Edit Longest Common Substring ($k$-Edit LCSubstring) problem in which we are given two strings $S$ and $T$ of total length~$n$ and are to compute the longest substring of $S$ that matches a substring of $T$ with up to $k$ edits.
+Abboud~et~al.~\cite{DBLP:conf/soda/AbboudWY15} proposed a solution for this problem working in $k^{1.5}n^2/2^{\Omega\left(\sqrt{{\log n}/{k}}\right)}$ time.
+Let us notice that $k$-Edit LCSubstring can be solved directly by using the $k$-Edit PrefMatch problem for patterns equal to suffixes of $S$ and the text $T$.
+By the result of Landau et al.~\cite{DBLP:journals/siamcomp/LandauMS98}, this yields an $\Oh(kn^2)$-time solution for $k$-Edit LCSubstring.
+Moreover, our \cref{thm:allkPREFMATCH} yields an almost equally efficient, $\Oh(kn^2 \log^2 k)$-time algorithm that solves the $k'$-Edit LCSubstring for all $k' \in [1\dd k]$.
+Both discussed algorithms have better complexity than the algorithm of Abboud et al.~\cite{DBLP:conf/soda/AbboudWY15} when $k$ is polynomial in $n$.
+The techniques behind \allkep have already found other applications in approximate pattern matching~\cite{CPM25}.

 \paragraph*{Our conditional lower bounds.} We reduce known problems to approximate CPM, as shown in \cref{tab:res_lb}.